Utkarssh11/CodeClauseInternship_LibraryManagementSystem/README.md

-# Integrated-Lib# Integrated Library System (ILS)
+# Lib# Library-management-system--LMS

 ## Introduction
 ![Screenshot](https://github.com/Utkarssh11/Integrated-Library-System-ILS-/blob/main/Screenshot%20(328).png?raw=true)

-The Integrated Library System (ILS) is a Java Swing-based application that provides a comprehensive solution for managing library operations.
+The Library-management-system--LMS is a Java Swing-based application that provides a comprehensive solution for managing library operations.
 This system allows librarians to efficiently handle tasks such as book cataloging, lending, returning, and tracking library resources.
 With an intuitive graphical user interface (GUI) and a range of features, the ILS simplifies library management and enhances user experience.

 ## Features

-The Integrated Library System (ILS) offers the following key features:
+The Library System offers the following key features:

 - Book Cataloging: Add, update, and search book records with ease.
 Capture essential details like title, author, publication date, ISBN, and more.